Dennis Prager: 1980s

-In 1982, KABC (AM) in Los Angeles hired Prager to host its Sunday night religious talk show Religion on the Line, which got top ratings and eventually led to a weekday talk show.
+In 1982, KABC (AM) in Los Angeles hired Prager to host its Sunday night religious talk show, Religion on the Line, which got top ratings and eventually led to a week-day talk show.
 He and Telushkin published another book in 1983, Why the Jews?
 The Reason for Antisemitism.

 According to a review in Commentary, the book depicts antisemitism as a "sinister form of flattery"; the authors wrote that hatred of Jews arises from resentment over Jews' acceptance of the doctrine that they are God's chosen people, charged with bringing a moral message to the world.
 The book describes Jews as both a nation (stateless for a long time) and followers of a religion.
 The authors write that this dual identity is essential to Judaism.
 The book also asserts that calls for Jews to culturally assimilate and oppose Zionism are both forms of antisemitism.
 The authors write that secular Jews are people who have lost their way, and who generally fall into the error of applying Judaism's mission to reform the world to ways that tend to be leftist, totalitarian, and destructive.

 He also wrote a syndicated column for newspapers across the country.
-In 1985, Prager launched his own quarterly journal, Ultimate Issues, which was renamed The Prager Perspective in 1996.
+In 1985, Prager launched his own quarterly journal, Ultimate Issues, which was re-named The Prager Perspective in 1996.

-In 1986, he divorced and underwent a year of therapy, which the Encyclopedia of Judaism says contributed to his 1999 book Happiness Is a Serious Problem.
-In 1990, he wrote an essay called "Judaism, Homosexuality and Civilization" that argued against normalizing homosexuality in the Jewish community.
-He regarded sexual sins on a continuum of seriousness ranging from premarital sex through celibacy, adultery, homosexuality and bestiality to incest.
-He argued that confining sex to heterosexual marriage desexualized religion.
-Desexualizing religion, according to Prager, was a great achievement of ancient Jewish tradition, an accomplishment worth fighting to retain.
+In 1986, he divorced, and underwent a year of therapy, which the Encyclopedia of Judaism says contributed to his 1999 book, Happiness Is a Serious Problem.
+In 1990, he wrote an essay called "Judaism, Homosexuality, and Civilization" that argued against normalizing homosexuality in the Jewish community, and society overall.
+He regarded sexual sins on a continuum of seriousness, ranging from pre-marital sex through celibacy, adultery, homosexuality, and bestiality to incest.
+He argued that confining sex to heterosexual marriage de-sexualized religion.
+De-sexualizing religion, according to Prager, was a great achievement of ancient Jewish tradition, an accomplishment worth fighting to retain.